Administrative Appeals Tribunal

 The Administrative Appeals Tribunal (AAT) was an Australian tribunal that conducted independent merits review of administrative decisions made under Commonwealth laws of the Australian Government.
 The AAT reviewed decisions made by Australian Government ministers, departments and agencies, and in limited circumstances, decisions made by state government and non-government bodies.
-They also reviewed decisions made under Norfolk Island laws.
+It also reviewed decisions made under Norfolk Island laws.
 It was not a court and not part of the Australian court hierarchy; however, its decisions were subject to review by the Federal Court of Australia and the Federal Circuit Court of Australia.
 The AAT was established by the Administrative Appeals Tribunal Act 1975 and started operation in 1976.

 On 1 July 2015, the Migration Review Tribunal, Refugee Review Tribunal and Social Security Appeals Tribunal became divisions of the Administrative Appeals Tribunal.

 In December 2022, Attorney-General Mark Dreyfus announced that the AAT would be abolished and replaced with a new body.
 The new body was named the Administrative Review Tribunal.

 On 14 October 2024 the AAT was abolished and replaced with the Administrative Review Tribunal.

 Origins

 The AAT was established by the Administrative Appeals Tribunal Act 1975 and commenced operations on 1 July 1976.

-On 1 July 2015, the Migration Review Tribunal, Refugee Review Tribunal and Social Security Appeals Tribunal were amalgamated with the AAT.

 Organisation

-The AAT managed their workload in the following divisions:
+The AAT managed its workload into the following divisions: